 Any students in this situation must notify ACCA of their exemption prior to the exam via the ‘contact us’ form, so that we can check with your exam centre if it is possible to permit access without wearing a mask.

 Yes, students will be permitted to wear a face visor during their exam, where local government guidance permits this.

 All students should be aware that as a high temperature is one of the most common symptoms of Covid-19, your temperature may be taken before you are granted access to the exam hall on the day.

-Students were able to make exam entry amendments until their standard entry deadline, which has now passed.
+Students were able to make exam entry amendments without being charged until the standard entry deadline, which has now passed.

 Any students in this scenario should follow the standard exam withdrawal process as per the guidance found in the main exam FAQs, titled: ‘What happens if I enter an exam and then can no longer take it?’

-This includes any students unable to attend due to a clash with their school / university exam timetable, or due to an unexpected change in their exam location.
+This includes any students unable to attend due to a clash with their school / university exam timetable, or due to an unexpected change in their exam centre town/city.

-If you are unable to attend due to Covid-19, please submit your request with supporting documentary evidence, which may include a medical letter, relevant screenshot of a health tracing app, information of a high risk area impacting your exam attendance plans or other.
+If you are unable to attend due to Covid-19, please submit your request with supporting documentary evidence, which may include a medical letter, quarantine request from the government, relevant screenshot of a health tracing app, travel to/information of a high risk area impacting your exam attendance plans or other.

 Where entries exceed the capacity at any particular centre it may occasionally be necessary for ACCA to transfer candidates to another centre.
 In such instances ACCA reserve the right to transfer candidates to the nearest alternative centre.

 As per ACCA’s exam entry terms and conditions, ACCA reserves the right to cancel or reschedule exams without prior notice and to amend or alter published exams, fees and exam venues.